 PHP-FPM has as a default configuration that uses more memory than necessary.
 It has spare php-fpm processes ready to go, taking up memory in case there is PHP code to process.
 While not a problem if you have tons of RAM, it can be an issue for low RAM VPS and if you are using aggressive page caching then it is memory being used unnecessarily that could be used by MariaDB MySQL or other critical processes.
-I always use nginx with PHP-FPM running PHP 7.0 so this tutorial explains how to tweak the configuration to use as little RAM as possible.
+I always use nginx with PHP-FPM running PHP 7.0 (or the latest version) so this tutorial explains how to tweak the configuration to use as little RAM as possible.

 Adjusting PHP-FPM for Performance + Low Memory

 sudo nano /etc/php/7.0/fpm/pool.d/www.conf